Zero-sum multisets mod p with an application to surface automorphisms

-There have been a number of attempts to count topological types of group actions in a given genus.
-The main motivation is that topological types are in bijection with conjugacy classes of finite subgroups of the corresponding (genus $g$) mapping class group.
-E.K.
-Lloyd \cite{L} gave a generating function in which the coefficient of the term of degree $g\geq 0$ is the number of topologically inequivalent $G$-actions in genus $g$, where $G={\mathbb Z}_p$.
-Maclachlan and Miller \cite{MM} greatly extended and generalized Lloyd's techniques, making them, in principle, applicable to arbitrary finite groups, and in particular, to arbitrary finite cyclic groups.
-Their methods, however, are non-constructive; no explicit signatures or generating vectors are produced.
-Costa and Natanzon \cite{CN} give a bijective classification of topological types of elementary abelian $p$-group actions which specifies (without solving) the crucial counting problem, namely, the number of orbits of $\text{Aut}({\mathbb Z}_p^k)$ on unordered, generating $R$-tuples of nontrivial elements whose product is the identity (cf. their Theorem~16).
+The notion of topological equivalence of group actions goes back at least to Nielsen \cite{N27}, who studied the problem for cyclic groups of prime order.
+This early work was extended by Harvey \cite{H} and others in the early 1970's.
+Since then there have been many attempts to count topological types of finite group actions in a given genus.
+The main motivation is the bijection between topological types and conjugacy classes of finite subgroups of the mapping class group.
+Lloyd \cite{L} gave a generating function for the number of topologically inequivalent ${\mathbb Z}_p$-actions in genus $g$.
+Gilman \cite{G76} gave an explicit count in this cyclic case, using combinatorial techniques similar to ours.
+Costa and Natanzon \cite{CN} gave a bijective classification of topological types of elementary abelian $p$-group actions which specifies (without solving) the crucial counting problem.
 Broughton and Wootton \cite{BW} describe a technique using representation theory and M\"obius inversion to count topological types of abelian actions, and provide explicit results in some low genus cases, e.g., actions of ${\mathbb Z}_p^2$ with four branch points (cf. their Section~4).